 This is a draft of Mark Kirwin’s observations of the Climate Change Conference in Bonn, Germany.

-KIRF Co-Founder Mark Kirwin, is using his experience as a professional attorney/mediator to help promote mediation as an effective mechanism for finding an agreement among the diverse perspectives and concerns of the negotiators at the UNFCCC Climate Change Talks with Mediators Beyond Borders.
+KIRF Co-Founder Mark Kirwin, is using his experience as a professional attorney mediator to help promote mediation as an effective mechanism for finding agreement among the diverse perspectives and concerns of the negotiators at the UNFCCC Climate Change Talks with Mediators Beyond Borders.
 In 2009 he attended climate change conferences in Barcelona, Bangkok and the historic COP15 climate change conference attended by world leaders such as President Barack Obama in December.
-Mark Kirwin’s observations at these climate change conferences are in previous posts here an at the 11th Hour Mediation blog.
+Mark Kirwin’s observation’s at these climate change conferences are in previous posts here an at the 11th Hour Mediation blog.

 As the reality of global warming and it’s increasing impacts on food production, economic development, pollution, human health and energy usage is becoming more widely understood, alternative dispute resolution methods such as mediation are important tools for the peaceful and cooperative resolution of these climate change issues.